mstechcomin/m365-saturday-2024-blr/Instructions.md

+# Microsoft 365 Saturday Bangalore 2024
-# Important Instructions for all the Attendees
+## Important Instructions for Attendees of M365 Saturday BLR 2024

-## Venue

-1. Please note that this time, our venue is changed from the usual `Microsoft Prestige Ferns Office` to `Microsoft Luxor North`.
-1. `Microsoft Luxor North` is located inside Bagmane Capital Park
-    - Google Map may confuse you with the exact location, by showing the Back Gate.  **You must enter from the Front Gate, which is meant for Visitors**.
-The Back Gate only allows entry for the Employees who are working at `Bagmane Capital Park`
-    - The Front Gate is located at Outer Ring Road
-1. Parking Facility

-`Presentation Table goes here, with links to PDF/PPT`

-## Event Photos

-`Facebook Album of M365BLR goes here`

-## LinkedIn Group

-`Share LinkedIn Group link`

-## Contact Us

-Reach us on Twitter [@m365blr](https://twitter.com/m365blr "Microsoft365 Bangalore") (Hash tag #M365BLR).
+1. The venue has limited capacity for 200 seats.
+The entry will be based on First Come First Serve basis.
+You must show your "individual" [TownScript](https://www.townscript.com/) registration at Security Check of Bagmane Campus.
+You will be also asked for Govt ID proof by security.
+Once the capacity reaches 200, your entry will be denied inside campus.
+2. The venue for this event is **Microsoft R&D Office (7th Floor)** located inside **Luxor North building** of Bagmane Capital IT Park. _Searching on Google Map may confuse you by showing the Back Gate entry.
+Do not use the Back Gate, as it is only meant for Employees working at Bagmane Capital IT Park._  You **must use the Main/Front Gate** of "**Bagmane World Technology Centre**" to enter the IT Park.
+The security will guide you with the route towards Microsoft Luxor North building.
+You must use this link (https://maps.app.goo.gl/4oh391JtPQd86hycA) for the correct entry gate.
+As the IT park is huge and having more security measures, please anticipate around 15-30 minutes of time to reach from Main/Front Gate to Microsoft Building (7th floor).
+3. Parking for 4-Wheelers and 2-Wheelers will be available at Microsoft Luxor North building basement.
+However, **it is mandatory for the car users to provide their vehicle details**.
+If you are getting your car, then **you must submit this form (https://forms.office.com/r/T7iLfuyTj2) before Thursday 5-Dec-2024 9pm IST**.
+Uber/Ola cabs are allowed till Microsoft Luxor North building, but you must get down once at Main/Front Gate security for the registration formalities.
+4. The entire campus is "No Photography" zone.
+We don't recommend you to carry your laptops, as this will involve additional security checks.